 In addition to bespoke in-house training we also offer regular public training sessions.

-This 3 hour Unconscious Bias Workshop enables participants to: gain an understanding of how the brain makes quick judgements and assessments of people and situations; learn how biases are influenced by background, cultural environment and personal experiences; and reflect on how they might impact on work and organisations.
+The 3 hour Unconscious Bias Workshop enables participants to: gain an understanding of how the brain makes quick judgements and assessments of people and situations; learn how biases are influenced by background, cultural environment and personal experiences; and reflect on how they might impact on work and organisations.

 Participants are encouraged to consider how they can be more mindful moving forward.